Vermeille/Torchelie/README.md

   `sched.step()` on each batch.
 The lr will be interpolated linearly between keypoints.

+## `torchelie.datasets`

+* `HorizontalConcatDataset` concatenates multiple datasets.
+However, while torchvision's ConcatDataset just concatenates samples, torchelie's also relabels classes.
+While a vertical concat like torchvision's is useful to add more examples per class, an horizontal concat merges datasets to more classes.

 ## `torchelie.datasets.debug`

 * `ColoredColumns` / `ColoredRows` are datasets of precedurally generated